dcosgrov/getting_and_cleansing_data/README.md

 In order to run the run_analysis.R script, the following 6 input files must be placed in the current working directory when executing the script:

-a) X_train.txt - this file contains core training data
+i) X_train.txt - this file contains core training data

-b) y_train.txt - this file contains activity codes for training data captured in X_train.txt
+ii) y_train.txt - this file contains activity codes for training data captured in X_train.txt

-c) subject_train.txt - this file contains subject codes for training data captured in X_train.txt
+iii) subject_train.txt - this file contains subject codes for training data captured in X_train.txt

-d) X_test.txt - this file contains core test data
+iv) X_test.txt - this file contains core test data

-e) y_text.txt - this file contains activity codes for test data captured in X_test.txt
+v) y_text.txt - this file contains activity codes for test data captured in X_test.txt

-f) subject_test.txt - this file contains subject codes for test data captured in X_test.txt
+vi) subject_test.txt - this file contains subject codes for test data captured in X_test.txt

 The run_analysis.R script is capable of reading the aforementioned input files and produces the following file output to the designated current working directory: